AllonKleinLab/SPRING_dev/README.md

 We recommend Anaconda to manage your Python libraries.
 You can download it here (be sure to get the Python 2.7 version):   https://conda.io/miniconda.html.
 Libraries can then be installed using the command `conda`.
 To do so, open Terminal (Mac) or Anaconda Prompt (Windows) and enter:

-`conda install scikit-learn numpy scipy h5py`
+`conda install scikit-learn numpy scipy matplotlib h5py`

 The remaining libraries can be installed using `pip`.
 Note that if you're a Windows user, you'll first need to install Microsoft Visual C++ compiler for Python (available from http://aka.ms/vcpython27).
 Enter the following into Terminal or Anaconda Prompt: